 - How to Homeschool When…. – Tips on homeschooling with many children, when you have a baby, when you are pregnant, when you have a toddler, or in other challenging seasons.

 - A Glimpse into Our Day – I’m sharing our daily schedule and details on our homeschool routines to help you get ideas for creating a schedule or routine that works for your family.

-Julia @ Clubbhouse Happenings shares Homeschooling Multiple Children, Multiple Ways~All At One Time- Four kiddos, one teacher! – Successfully Teaching Multiple children, multiple subjects all in one day.
+Julia @ Clubhouse Happenings shares Homeschooling Multiple Children, Multiple Ways~ All At One Time- Four kiddos, one teacher! – Successfully Teaching multiple children, multiple subjects all in one day.
 Yes!
 You can!